apache/trafficserver/doc/admin/configuring-traffic-server.en.rst

 ===========================================

 Traffic Line enables you to quickly and easily change your Traffic Server configuration via command-line interface.
-Alternatively, you can also use :program:`traffic_shell` to configure Traffic Server.

 View Configuration Options in Traffic Line
 ------------------------------------------